TimKoornstra/VGSLify/docs/convert_to_vgsl_spec.rst

 How It Works
 ------------

-After you build or load a model using TensorFlow (with PyTorch support planned), you can convert it back into its VGSL specification string using the `model_to_spec()` function provided by VGSLify.
+After you build or load a model using TensorFlow or PyTorch, you can convert it back into its VGSL specification string using the `model_to_spec()` function provided by VGSLify.

 Example: Convert a Model to VGSL Spec
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^